genestack/apparatuis/readme.md

 }
 ```

+### onChange

+We keep approach to not change standard React API insofar as possible.
+So we should not change `onChage` method for custom inputs.
+Custom property `onValueChanged(value: InputType)` is more obviously and simpler in that cases.

 ### Pure components

-Avoid using `PureComponent` since optimization is mostly application-specific task.
+Avoid using `PureComponent` in common UI components since optimization is mostly application-specific task.

 ### Type defenitions at the top